ijese-takkt/pe_automation/README.md

 ## TODO

-Funtionality:
+Now:
-* single log of who has been actually demoted, when and why
+- single log of who has been actually demoted, when and why
-* project stats collector
+- project stats collector

-Other:
-* document all
+Next:
-* keep last 5 invocations (logs, csvs) just timestamp them
+- keep last 5 invocations (logs, csvs) just timestamp them
-* proper logs for user extractor and demoting
+- proper logs for user extractor and demoting

-### Not yet
+Later:

-* demote all (manually, later scheduled)
+- demote all (manually, later scheduled)